-Gardena, Calif.-U.S. parent company, Clarion Corp. of America (CCA), is merging with Clarion Sales Corporation effective Aug.
-1 to streamline operations, and improve efficiencies, said the companies.
+U.S. parent company, Clarion Corp. of America (CCA), is merging with Clarion Sales Corporation effective Aug.
+1 to streamline operations and improve efficiencies, said the companies.

-Clarion also said that David Black, senior vice president of sales and marketing, Clarion Sales Corp. resigned July 24 to purse other interests.
-Under the new corporate structure, A. Imoto will 'replace' Black in the new position of senior vice president of the retail division of CCA and he will report directly to Matt Matsuda, president of CCA.
+Clarion also said that David Black, senior VP, sales and marketing, Clarion Sales Corp., resigned July 24 to purse other interests.
+Under the new corporate structure, A. Imoto will replace Black in the new position of senior vice president of the retail division of CCA and he will report directly to Matt Matsuda, president of CCA.

-Also under the restructuring, Jack DeBiasio, formerly director of engineering for Clarion Sales, becomes director of product planning; Mike Townsen remains director of marketing and Frank Pierce becomes vice president of retail sales and sales administration.
+Also under the restructuring, Jack DeBiasio, formerly director, engineering for Clarion Sales, becomes director, product planning; Mike Townsen remains director of marketing and Frank Pierce becomes retail sales and sales administration VP.
 All report to Imoto.